As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 A signal pistol works wonders only when used correctly.
 Launching two flares in a row is better than one because it allows helpers to determine their origin.
 That said, you should conserve your rounds.

 As with road flares, nail your timing when firing your first flare.
-Wait until you see or hear a rescue craft around, or know someone in the area who can see your distress signal.
-Mismanaging your supply will reduce your chances of survival during an emergency.
-Mishandling a flare gun may cause more harm than help, too.
+Wait until you see or hear a rescue craft nearby, or until someone in the area can see your distress signal.
+Mismanaging your supply will reduce your chances of survival during an emergency, and mishandling a flare gun may do more harm than good.
+Moreover, the average pyrotechnic flare shelf life is 36 to 42 months from the date of manufacture.
+The chemicals in older products are weaker and unlikely to work as intended.

-Signal pistols can operate underwater and flare rounds can be water-resistant.
-Despite these, water will negatively affect the reliability of these emergency devices.
+Signal pistols can operate underwater, and flare rounds can be water-resistant.
+However, water will negatively affect the reliability of these emergency devices.
 Their containers are usually waterproof because flare guns may misfire when soaked.

 Flares are incendiary.
 These flying torches can ignite dry foliage upon landing if you discharge them onto the ground or horizontally.
-They’re so effective firefighters utilize them to start backfires without an explosion.
+They’re so effective that firefighters utilize them to start backfires without an explosion.

 Flare pistols can inflict severe injury and be lethal.
 Their muzzle velocities are generally too low to penetrate the human body, though.
 Firing a burning projectile may burn or set your target ablaze, but your aggressor can also deflect the flare unharmed.